 If your video camera stops working due to a fault or an accident, we can help.
 Our modern cleanroom facility, air-flowing solder systems and experienced technicians allow us to identify faults at a component level.
 It is often possible for us to repair sockets and individual components, rather than having to go to the cost of replacing a whole circuit board.

-Our quotes for repairing your camera will include any parts required and include VAT.
+Quotes for repairing your camera will include any parts required and include VAT.

 For more information see our JVC Professional service information here.